 The first image shows an astronaut standing, looking towards what appears to be a building on some sort of metal supports with a logo that seems to read, “AB” on the side.

-Is Starfield exclusive to Xbox Series X and Series S?
+Starfield exclusive on Xbox Series X and S?

-Unfortunately, we don’t know for sure.
-In a recent Bloomberg interview, Phil Spencer, the head of Xbox, said that while the company would honor the contracts already in place for games like Deathloop and GhostWire Tokyo.
+Prior to E3 in a Bloomberg interview, Phil Spencer, the head of Xbox, said that the company would honor the contracts already in place for games like Deathloop and GhostWire Tokyo.
+Moving forward, though, Bethesda’s new releases would be exclusive to Xbox hardware and systems that support Xbox Game Pass.

 So, there you have it.
 That’s everything we’ve heard and seen from Starfield so far.
 We’ll continue to update this story with any more official information and leaked details in the future.